Table of Contents Hide

 There are plenty of research and studies which prove that eating red meat on a regular basis has drastic effects on blood pressure.
-And, it isn’t only red meat, in fact any kind of meat for that matter can be responsible for increased blood pressure.
+And, it isn’t only red meats, in fact, any kind of meat for that matter can be responsible for increased blood pressure.
 However, this does not mean you should stop eating meat entirely.
 You can still enjoy a steak, but only in a moderated manner.
 And remember, “The juicy steak could put your life at stake”.

 - Each bacon slice contains as much as 1.5 gms of fat with sodium amounting to as much as 90 gms.
-Which is why that fat strip of bacon may well be the tastiest treat on the planet but its consumption requires moderation.
+This is why that fat strip of bacon may well be the tastiest treat on the planet but its consumption requires moderation.